aeternity/AEXs/AEXS/aex-2.md

     `Object`

-  - `id` - The unique identifier as in request
+  - `id` - same id as in the corresponding request
   - `tx_id` - transaction id of the broadcasted transaction

 - `wallet.verify.tx`: verify the tx from the SDK.
 On verification success, a response object is returned else with `status` field with a value `ok` else error with `code 1` is returned.